Skip to main content

 When allocated, all heap values are coloured white (reachable, not scanned yet).

-The runtime tracks the rate of allocation (and avaialble memory) and calculates the size of slice of heap to sweep.
+The runtime tracks the rate of allocation (and available memory) and calculates the size of slice of heap to sweep.

 Marking uses a mark-stack:

-1. starts from always -alive root values – will be black coloured
+1. starts from always -alive root values – will be gray coloured

 3. if there’s a mark-stack overflow, then there’s a pruning that happens: empties the mark stack entirely, summarizing the addresses of each block as start and end ranges in each heap chunk header.